Dorothy Goldin Rosenberg

 Dorothy Goldin Rosenberg is a Canadian educator and film consultant.
 She researches, writes and speaks on environmental health, equality, social justice, economic justice, environmental justice, peace, and energy issues.

 Biography

-Dorothy Goldin Rosenberg PhD, MES, holds a Masters in Environmental Studies (York University) and a PhD (University of Toronto).
+Dorothy Goldin Rosenberg PhD, MES, holds a master's in environmental studies (York University) and a PhD (University of Toronto).
 She has worked with the National Film Board of Canada, school boards, non governmental organizations, health professionals and policy groups on these issues.
 She was principal research consultant and associate producer of the documentary video, Exposure: Environmental Links to Breast Cancer and researcher/writer of the accompanying guidebook "Taking Action for a Healthy Future".
 She has led training trainers workshops using these materials as educational tools.

 She has researched and produced Toxic Trespass, a documentary on children's health and the environment as a co-production with the National Film Board of Canada.and has co-written the accompanying guide, "Taking Action on Children's Health and the Environment".